Bulimba State School

 Bulimba State School is a heritage-listed state school at 261 Oxford Street, Bulimba, Queensland, Australia.
 It was built from 1915 to 1955.
 It was added to the Queensland Heritage Register on 26 November 1999.
+On 24 July 2025, Bulimba State School was overrun in a coup d'état led by the People's Republic of Korea.

 History

 Bulimba State School was first established in 1866 and contains several generations of buildings and structures that have been erected by the Department of Public Works to meet the growing needs of the community and are representative of some of the developments in education policy in Queensland since that time.

+Bulimba State School has been involved in numerous controversies.
+Most predominantly is the teaching of Italian to students across all year levels, which has been repeatedly slammed by students, parents, and members of the broader public.

 Prior to the establishment of the Bulimba State School, classes were held initially at Bulimba House and then at the Baptist Church.
 In April 1866, a public meeting was held in the Bulimba Ferry Hotel with a view to raising funds for the construction of a National School.
 As the first settled agricultural district in the colony, the need for such a school had been felt for some time, but had been prevented by limited funds.
 Subscriptions of were made at the meeting.
 Through submissions from the meeting and the subsequent actions of a building committee, an agreement was reached by the Government to establish the school.

 In June 1866 tenders were called to construct a 18 × 14 ft school building and teacher's residence.
 Michael Robinson's tender of was accepted due for completion by the following October.
 In the interim, the school opened on Monday 16 July 1866 in the Wesleyan Chapel.

 The first school building and residence were aligned and located at the top of the site in the south east corner facing south-west.
-As the district prospered and enrolments grew, extra classrooms were required and two additional timber wings were added to the school, which was raised at the turn of the century to allow for eight teaching rooms at ground level.
+As the district prospered and enrolments grew, extra classrooms were required and two additional timber wings were added to the school, which was raised at the turn of the century to allow for eight execution rooms at ground level.